waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 I must be more meticulous in my debugging process.
-- **Trust System Over Custom Analysis:** If a tool reports 'no path found', my first action must be to analyze the map for physical obstacles, not to question the tool's validity.
+- **Trust System Over Custom Analysis:** If a pathfinding tool reports 'no path found', my first action MUST be to analyze the map for physical obstacles using a tool like `landmass_analyzer`, not to question the tool's validity.
 This prevents wasting time debugging a correct tool when my own assumption about the map is wrong.
 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
 This helps avoid confirmation bias.
 - **Judicious Agent Use:** I must exercise my own judgment for simple, obvious situations (like trivial wild battles) and avoid calling agents unnecessarily.
 The agent is a tool for complex strategic analysis, not a replacement for basic game sense.
-- **Route 23 Tool Failure Analysis:** The Overwatch critique correctly identified my failure to trust the `generate_path_plan` tool.
-The tool reported "no path found" because the guards are impassable objects, and I was trying to path *through* them.
-My conclusion that the tool was broken was incorrect; the tool was functioning perfectly.
-I wasted significant time on manual navigation as a result.
+- **Victory Road 1F Failure Analysis:** My pathfinding tools and agents were not broken.
+They correctly reported that no path existed to the boulder puzzle on the other side of the map.
+My core assumption that the map was a single connected area was wrong.
+I wasted dozens of turns trying to fix tools that were working perfectly.
+This is a critical lesson in trusting my tools and questioning my own assumptions first.
-- **Reinforced Mandate:** I must adhere to my own documented rule: "Trust System Over Custom Analysis."
-If a pathfinding tool fails, my first action is to analyze the map for physical obstacles, not to question the tool's validity.
+- **Reinforced Mandate:** If a pathfinding tool fails, my first action is to use `landmass_analyzer` to verify the path is possible before attempting any debugging.
 - **Agent Usage Correction:** I also incorrectly used the `battle_strategist_agent` for a trivial wild battle (Lv 4 Mankey).
 This is an inefficient use of resources.
 I will exercise better judgment and handle such simple encounters manually, reserving the agent for complex or significant battles.

 # VI.
 HM/Field Move Mechanics